Use the following definitions to get accustomed to the lingo of the Small Business Administration (SBA).

 A loan covenant is a condition in a commercial loan that requires the borrower fulfill certain conditions or that forbids the borrower from undertaking certain actions.
 The violation of a covenant may result in a default on the loan being declared, penalties being applied, or the loan being called.
 SBA 7(a) loans are set up so that the bank does not need to apply significant covenants and monitoring to the note, thereby allowing the company to operate with minimal interference.

 A personal guaranty is a guaranty requiring the borrower to promise to make good on the loan, even if the business cannot repay.
-The debt is secured by all personal assets including home equity, savings and investments.
+All personal assets including home equity, savings and investments secure the debt.

 The Debt to Equity Ratio (D/E) is a financial ratio indicating the relative proportion of shareholders’ equity and debt used to finance a company’s assets.
 The ratio is considered a measurement of risk.
 The two components are taken from the firm’s balance sheet.
 The Debt to Equity ratio can be much higher in a 7(a) loan than most conventional loans would allow.